SeeedDocument/ODYSSEY-STM32MP157C/README-EN.md

 ![](https://github.com/SeeedDocument/Respeaker_V2/raw/master/img/v2-flash-sd.png)

-- **Step 4.** After writing the image to the SD card, insert the SD card into Seeed NPi-STM32MP157C.
+- **Step 4.** After writing the image to the SD card, insert the SD card into ODYSSEY – STM32MP157C.
 Use USB type-c port to power the motherboard.
 Do not take out the SD card during writing.
-Seeed NPi-STM32MP157C will boot from the SD card, you can see the PWR and USER LED lighting.
+ODYSSEY – STM32MP157C will boot from the SD card, you can see the PWR and USER LED lighting.
 Now, go to the next section: the serial console.

 **B. Boot from eMMC card**